 SlotRaceClub Eindhoven wanted a new series to race and some suggested they race F1, and this was decided by the club but with a twist.
 The club would produce the cars that would be raced.
 Using the white body by AllSlot they designed a 3D chassis that would replace the stock chassis and provide better performance.
 Team members were selected to paint and assemble the cars that would then be sold to whoever wanted to race.
 The costs would be a very reasonable 50 Euros.

-Slipstream Slotcar Racing in Zwaanshoek, The Netherlands has a 6-lane wooden track as well as a future rally track.
-Slipstream currently runs about a dozen classes including two that involve the old slot cars from the German Model Railroad company, Fleischmann.
-Other classes is for VW Buses with small trailers and the well loved Ninco Classics.
+Slipstream Slotcar Racing in Zwaanshoek, South of Haarlem has a 6-lane wooden track as well as a future rally track.
+Slipstream, founded in the Winter of 1999 currently runs about a dozen classes including two that involve the old slot cars from the German Model Railroad company, Fleischmann.
+Other classes are for VW Buses with small trailers and the well loved Ninco Classics.

 Slipstream also takes part in the Techno Challenge by Techport.
 Techport is the name of the region where the focus is on the energy, offshore, manufacturing and top sector high tech systems & materials sectors.
 The core of Techport is in the IJmond (The IJmond region consists of the municipalities: Beverwijk, Heemskerk and Velsen), but the focus is on cooperation with all parties in the Metropolitan Region of Amsterdam and North Holland that are active in these sectors.
 From the Techport region, companies, schools and governments work together to innovate and implement the Technology Pact NH.